sergiovaneg/SMASPE/readme.md

 In terms of regression accuracy, both Figures show how negative values of $\gamma$ perform inconsistently due to the increased number of collisions between the symmetry boundaries and target samples in the training dataset.
 Indeed, despite the arctangent function preventing infinite gradients, division by 0 is still undefined, introducing pathological behaviour around $y=0$ which is magnified by floating-point arithmetic.
 Therefore, even if mathematically valid, using negative values for the relaxation coefficient is strongly discouraged.

 Finally, regarding the recommended value for $\gamma$, it is worth pointing out the trend differences between the last two Figures: for the most part, the ARIMA model converges to similar solutions for $\gamma \ge 0.05$, whereas the HW model does not stabilize until $\gamma \ge 0.1$, degrading once again as it approaches $\gamma = 0.2$.
 For the sake of experimental consistency, and to avoid vanishing gradients, $\gamma$ was set to $0.1$ for all experiments in the main manuscript.
-However, this coefficient should be carefully adjusted for each application, and even tuned using an auxiliary metric (such as the MAE in this case) as a *hyperoptimization* target.
+However, this coefficient should be adjusted for each application, and even tuned using an auxiliary metric (such as the MAE in this case) as a *hyperoptimization* target.